vinayjain38/rasa-demo/README.md

 `config.yml` - the Rasa config file

+### Some things to keep in mind while adding/modifying functionality
+- Ensure you add appropriate aliases for your intents in `data/intent_description_mapping.csv`.
+-

 ### Code Style

 To ensure a standardized code style we use the formatter [black](https://github.com/ambv/black).